lightningrodlabs/files/README.md

-# File-share applet
+# Files hApp

-[We-applet](https://github.com/lightningrodlabs/we) for sharing files between agents of a We group.
+[We-applet](https://github.com/lightningrodlabs/we) for sharing and sending files between agents of a We group.
-Provides the `File` attachable type.

 ##  Design Goal

-Enable sharing of files between agents by using the [Delivery zome module](https://github.com/ddd-mtl/delivery-zome).
+Enable sharing of big files between agents by using the [Delivery zome module](https://github.com/ddd-mtl/delivery-zome).

 ### Features

-- Store a file privately on source-chain
+- Store a file privately on source-chain.
 - Share a file publicly (On DHT).
-- Download a file shared publicly
+- Download a file shared publicly by other agents.
-- Send a file privately to another agent
+- Send a file privately to another agent.
-- Accept or decline a file sent from another agent (and store it on source-chain)
+- Accept or decline a file sent from another agent (and store it on source-chain).

 #### Affordances